Quite frequently, the question arises if it is ever ok for scuba divers or freedivers to touch sharks while diving.

 So with all of this discussion about touching sharks from a conservationists perspective what do you think about these divers?
 They seem to display no trepidation about feeding and playing with sharks in the name of ecotourism.
 Hummm….

-Watch these guys feeding and actually petting sharks in an amazing video on the next page below.
+Watch these guys feeding and actually petting sharks in an amazing video below.